leaderit/radio-86rk-monitor/README.md

 # Radio-86rk-monitor
 Monitor for Radio-86RK (Retro Soviet hobbyist computer), Rewrited from Scratch, Well Described, Binary Identical to Original One.

+I did the project because i would like to update hardware of "good-old" 8-bit PC, but it needs to update firmware.
+I did not found binary variants for my goals, i did not found sources for my modifications.
+Eventualy, i restored it from scratch by reverce enginering of the original binary file.

 # Tools for compile sources are

 Tools for compile sources are: